-Chief Administrative Officer

-17.(1) The Council must appoint a person as chief administrative officer of the First Nation and may set the terms and conditions of that appointment.

-(2) Reporting to the Council, the chief administrative officer is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties:

-(a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation;

-(b) to oversee, supervise and direct the activities of all officers and employees of the First Nation;

-(c) to oversee and administer the contracts of the First Nation;

-(d) to identify, assess, monitor and report on financial reporting risks and risk of fraud;

-(e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls;

-(f) to perform any other duties of the chief administrative officer under this Law; and

-(g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the chief administrative officer's duties specified in this Law.
+Band Administrator

+- 17.(1) The Council must appoint a person as band administrator of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the band administrator is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation; - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls; - (f) to perform any other duties of the band administrator under this Law; and - (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the band administrator's duties specified in this Law.
-(3) The chief administrative officer may assign the performance of any of the chief administrative officer's duties or functions (except the approval of procedures made under this Law)

-(a) to an officer or employee of the First Nation, and

-(b) with the approval of the Council, to a contractor or agent of the First Nation.

-(4) Any assignment of duties or functions under subsection (3) does not relieve the chief administrative officer of the responsibility to ensure that these duties or functions are carried out properly.
+- (3) The band administrator may assign the performance of any of the band administrator's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the band administrator of the responsibility to ensure that these duties or functions are carried out properly.